ossd-s24/project-evaluation/godot_evaluation.md

     - __when was the pull request closed:__ Feb 26, 2024, 4:50 AM EST

-- __do maintainers respond quickly to pull requests when they are opened?__
+- __do maintainers respond quickly to pull requests when they are opened?__ For the most part, yes

 ## Development Environment